matt-antone/Scorer/docs/screens/clients/player-client/game_play_screen.md

-# Screen: Main Interface Screen
+# Screen: GamePlayScreen

 ## 1. Purpose

-The `MainInterfaceScreen` is the player client's primary interface during gameplay.
+The `GamePlayScreen` is the player client's primary interface during gameplay.
 It provides a player-specific view and control point, allowing players to modify their own scores and Command Points (CPs) from their personal device, while maintaining synchronization with the main Kivy application.

 ## 2. Behavior & Flow